smartinez-cellenza/training-terraform-intro-labs/labs/UseModuleGallery.md

 Confirm the deletion, approving with *yes*

-> For apply and destroy command, you can add the -auto-approve to the command line the avoid validaton
+> For apply and destroy command, you can add the -auto-approve option to the command line the avoid validaton

 Use the Azure portal to confirm resources deletion